sgzmd/blog/content/posts/obsidian-livesync.md

 ```
 What we do here is a classic two-stage build.
 First we use `caddy:builder` which has `xcaddy` in it to build Caddy binary, and then we take `caddy:latest` and replace the actual binary with the one we've just built.

-The last thing we need is the actual `Caddyfile` which will explain Caddy what do we want from it:
+The last thing we need is the actual `Caddyfile` aka Caddy config, which will explain Caddy what do we want from it:

 ```
 # I could not find a meaningful way to externalise